-Whether this means you help out in different departments (for example, in retail), prioritise your workloads according to the most up and coming projects, or take on extra duties – adaptability is vital in almost every workplace.
+Whether this means you’re able to help out in different departments (for example, if you work in a large department store, and need to cover for someone in a different section of the shop), prioritise your workload according to the most up and coming projects, or take on extra responsibilities – adaptability is vital in almost every workplace.

 Let’s face it, your attitude matters.

-Even if you’re fully qualified for a job, a negative approach to work can put you at the bottom of the candidate list.
-Not only will you come across unenthusiastic, you could also imply that you’d rather focus on the bad than the good.
+Even if you’re fully qualified for a job, a negative attitude can put you at the bottom of the candidate list.
+Not only will you come across as unenthusiastic, you could also imply that you’d rather focus on the bad than the good.

 Need more CV advice?

 It takes an employer just seven seconds to save or reject a job applicant’s CV.
 This means creating a succinct CV is absolutely vital if you want to land that all-important interview.